tvsmsa/CK3-Anequina-submod/README.md

 6) Empire of Tamriel: Anequina Edition

-7) Allow recruitment of Imperial MAA after conquest of Cyrodiil (or make new one - Khajiit version of it)
+7) Allow recruitment of Imperial MAA after conquest of Cyrodiil (or make new one - Khajiit version of it, or improved beasts of war)

 8) Add Harry Dubois of every race